House votes to avert shutdown, but quick Senate OK in doubt - The Boston Globe

 Advertisement

-“Unfortunately, that is exactly where we find ourselves," said Rep. Kay Granger, R-Texas.
+“Unfortunately, that is exactly where we find ourselves,’’ said Representative Kay Granger, a Texas Republican.

 Democrats were able to use their majority to advance the spending bill.
 They have a more difficult task in the 50-50 Senate, where objections by just one senator can slow a final vote past Friday’s midnight deadline.
 That could mean a short-term shutdown into the weekend.

-Sen. Mike Lee, R-Utah, said Democrats knew last month from a letter that several Republicans would use all means at their disposal to oppose legislation that funds or allows the enforcement of the employer vaccine mandate.
-He blamed Senate Majority Leader Chuck Schumer, D-N.Y., for not negotiating and for ignoring their position.
+Senator Mike Lee, a Utah Republican, said Democrats knew last month from a letter that several Republicans would use all means at their disposal to oppose legislation that funds or allows the enforcement of the employer vaccine mandate.
+He blamed Senate majority leader Chuck Schumer, a New York Democrat, for not negotiating and for ignoring their position.

 If the choice is between “suspending nonessential functions” or standing idle while Americans lose their ability to work, “I’ll stand with American workers every time,” Lee said.